Journalism teaches you one thing fast; you’ve been saying too much. Stop. Cut the crap. Doesn’t that make for a more exciting read?

 How do you solve a problem like Ayumi?
 In half an episode, apparently.

 Did I say Yuu bounced back before?
-Now he’s bounced back in time, and I’m sure a lot of people’s interest in this show has bounced back too.
+This week he bounced back in time, and I’m sure a lot of people’s interest in this show has bounced back too.

 Yuu, after bouncing back, comes to terms with some important truths, all courtesy of a blind woman who, in typically ironic fashion, sees more of life than he does.